 Teen Driver Challenge

 Sheriff Mike Prendergast is committed to the safety of the community including our youth and has implemented a number of programs directing the efforts of the Sheriff’s Office to provide education and training to protect them.
-These programs have targeted issues that concern parents, and now Sheriff Mike Prendergast is offering a new program specifically designed for the teen driver.
 The program is known as “The Teen Driver Challenge".
 The challenge is backed by the Florida Sheriff’s Association and supported by the Sheriff.

 The Teen Driver Challenge is the result of a committee assembled by the Florida Sheriff’s Association, including law enforcement driving instructors from around the state and the Citrus County Sheriff’s Office.